-Join Loch Kelly and Craig Holliday from the Association for Spiritual Integrity as they discuss in great detail the student-teacher relationship, ethics and having a mature relationship with the spiritual path.
-Loch Kelly explains with clarity and wisdom the dangers of projection, transference, countertransference as they relate to the spiritual path.
-He goes on to explain the various traps and detours on the spiritual path such as hiding out in the “witness protection program, psychological underpass and cognitive overpass.”
+Loch explains the dangers of projection, transference, and countertransference as they relate to the spiritual path.
+He also discusses the various traps and detours on the spiritual path, such as hiding out in the “witness protection program, psychological underpass and cognitive overpass.”

-Loch is a member of the Association for Spiritual Integrity and this is an interview with one of the founders Craig Holiday.
+Loch is a member of the Association for Spiritual Integrity, and Craig Holliday is one of the Association’s founders.

 - To educate and encourage spiritual leaders, teachers and guides (“teachers”)to approach their professional work in a competent and ethical manner and provide relevant resources to aid them in these pursuits.

 - To educate students on how to work with their teachers and the teachings in an empowered and ethical manner.